-In this paper, we present a probabilistic object anchoring framework for semantic world modeling, which is available on GitHub.4 The proposed framework combines the probabilistic tracker (MHT) with domain knowledge and logical reasoning.
-As demonstrated in the experiments, by exploiting the contains/is_inside_of relations alone, our framework can effectively resolve association ambiguities arising from the presence of visually identical objects.
+In this paper, we present a probabilistic object anchoring framework for semantic world modeling, which is available on GitHub.
+The proposed framework combines the probabilistic tracker (MHT) with domain knowledge and logical reasoning.
+As demonstrated in the experiments, by exploiting the contains/is\inside\of relations alone, our framework can effectively resolve association ambiguities arising from the presence of visually identical objects.
 The quantitative comparison between our framework and the MHT-only tracker shows that our framework outperforms MHT by almost 50% in terms of IDF1 score.

 On the other hand, we are also aware of some limitations of our framework.
-In the experiments, only one pair dynamicanchoringagent
+In the experiments, only one pair of spatial relations is considered.
+This quickly becomes insufficient when there are multiple instances with the same